UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 ## Terms and conditions
 Advanced courses at Umeå Marine Sciences Centre are governed by the terms and conditions of Umeå University courses: [UMF rule for tuitions fees](https://www.umu.se/globalassets/fristaende-webbar/regelverk/engelska/first--and-second-cycle-education/fs-1.1-495-25-rules-for-tuition-fees.pdf)

+**Note:** We reserve the right to cancel the course due to unforeseen circumstances.

 ## Course contact
 The contact for this course is Prof. Nick Kamenos.

-Nicks contact details are here:  [Nick Personnal Page](https://www.umu.se/en/staff/nick-kamenos/)
+Nicks contact details are here:  [Nick's page](https://www.umu.se/en/staff/nick-kamenos/)

 ## Application deadline
 The deadline for applying for this advanced course is 17:00 on the **15th September 2025**.